 - Food and beverages are not allowed in classrooms.
 They may be consumed outside or in the front corridor by the front door.
 Please dispose of cans, cups, and wrappers properly.

-- Classes are not scheduled on school holidays – Columbus Day, Veterans Day, Thanksgiving break, or Memorial Day.
+- Classes are not scheduled on school holidays – Indigenous Peoples’ Day, Veterans Day, Thanksgiving break, or Memorial Day.
 Some other holidays fall during school vacations.